ZeeFromBzv/offline_termux_nethunter_install/README.md

 So, follow the steps to install nethunter in termux...

-1) open termux and make sure you are in the home directory
+1) open termux and make sure you are in the home directory and then setup the storage

   #verify:

      pwd

-you should see: /data/data/com.termux/files/home
+you should see: /data/data/com.termux/files/home ; if you see something else, type: `cd ~`

-  #go to the home directory if you are not in /data/data/com.termux/files/home
+  #setup the storage

-     cd ~
+     termux-setup-storage

 2) install wget ; proot ; tar